thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS/readme.md

             }
         }
     }

-Let’s take a closer look at what is happening in the  `handle` function.
-We wrapped our entire logic in a `while()` loop then, we initialized the Twilio SDK using our Twilio credentials which we stored as environmental variables in the earlier section of this article.
-After which we then get the current datetime in our time zone (`Africa/Lagos 🇳🇬`) which was also used to store the datetime in our database.
-Next, we query the database for reminders equal to the current time and it’s `status`  is set to `pending` we then proceed to send out each reminder which was gotten from the query while also updating their status to `sent`.
+Let’s take a closer look at what is happening in the `handle()` function.
+We wrapped our entire logic in a `while()` loop and initialized the Twilio PHP SDK using our Twilio credentials stored in `.env`.
+The current datetime in our local time zone (which for me is `Africa/Lagos 🇳🇬`).
+This was also used to store the datetime in our database.

+Next, we query the database for reminders equal to the current time and set its `status` to `pending`.
+Each reminder will then be delivered via SMS while also updating their status to `sent`.
 After successful execution of this circle, we then delay the code execution by `one second` using the `sleep(1)` method called at the end of the loop.
 This will ensure our loop is delayed for at least a second before continuing the loop iteration.
-Now when ever we run our command using the `$signature`, it will stay keep running our logic for every second until it is destroyed.
+Now, whenever we run our command using the `$signature`, it will keep running our logic for every second until it is destroyed.

 ## Setting Up Our User Interface